 Education and/or Experience:

-Submit letter of interest, resume and two letters of reference email@example.com.
+Send letter of interest, resume and two letters of reference to: email@example.com.